A Quick Primer on Machine Learning in Wireless Communications: Unsupervised Machine Learning Use Cases

-The use of $K$-means clustering to perform symbol detection is the quintessential application of unsupervised learning in wireless communications.
+The use of $k$-means clustering\footnote[4]{The $k$ and the $\mathcal{C}$ in $k$-means here should not be confused with the $k$ and the $\mathcal{C}$ defined in Section~\ref{sec:system_model} which represent the number of bits per symbol in a constellation $\mathcal{C}$ of size $M$.} to perform symbol detection is the quintessential application of unsupervised learning in wireless communications.
 In the code implementation of this case, a two-dimensional plane representing the $I$/$Q$ components of the complex-valued symbols is formed.
-The $K$-means centroids $\mathcal{C}$ are initialized (and fixed) to these $M$ constellation symbols.
-Then a two-dimensional column vector $\mathbf{s}$ is constructed from the received symbols $\hat s \coloneqq \hat s_I + j\hat s_Q$ as follows $\mathbf{\hat s}^\top \coloneqq [\hat s_I, \hat s_Q]$.
+The $k$-means centroids $\mathcal{C}$ are initialized (and fixed) to these $M$ constellation symbols (this is a major difference from the common $k$-means algorithm).
+Then a two-dimensional column vector $\mathbf{z}$ is constructed from the received symbols $z \coloneqq z_I + jz_Q$ as follows $\mathbf{z}^\top \coloneqq [z_I, z_Q]$.
 The centroids in $\mathcal{C}$ are constructed in a similar fashion.
 Next, the symbols in presence of additive noise are grouped in a way that minimizes the Euclidean distance to a centroid: